-The Great Lakes Water Levels Integrated Assessment aims to help shoreline property owners and managers and other decision makers meet the challenges and opportunities posed by current and future Great Lakes water level variability.
-As part of the project, four U.S. and Canadian multidisciplinary research teams have been working with coastal communities and other organizations to identify and analyze polices and adaptive actions regarding water levels.
+The Great Lakes Water Levels Integrated Assessment aimed to help shoreline property owners and managers and other decision makers meet the challenges and opportunities posed by current and future Great Lakes water level variability.
+As part of the project, four U.S. and Canadian multidisciplinary research teams worked with coastal communities and other organizations to identify and analyze polices and adaptive actions regarding water levels.

-The four-part webinar series Living with Highs and Lows: Policies and Adaptive Actions for Great Lakes Water Level Variability provided an opportunity for the public to learn more about the strategies identified for each community, ask questions, and share your input.
-View the recordings below.
+The four-part webinar series Living with Highs and Lows: Policies and Adaptive Actions for Great Lakes Water Level Variability provided an opportunity for the public to learn more about the strategies identified for each community, ask questions, and share input.

 Support provided by the Graham Sustainability Institute, Michigan Coastal Zone Management Program, and National Oceanic and Atmospheric Administration.